-The 12 fellows will participate for a full academic year between late September and May, with two of the fellows serving as peer coordinators for the group.
+The 12 fellows will participate for a full academic year between late September and May.
 Students will need to work an average of 5 hours per week, plus attend all mandatory trainings.
 The months of October, November, February and March are typically the busiest.

 The goal of this engagement is for students to learn about the social sector through the philanthropic process.
 The Lipman Fellows’ team structure offers students the chance to explore the leadership dimensions of communication, teamwork, group decision-making and emotional intelligence while employing technical skills like data analysis and project management.
 The multidisciplinary composition of the Lipman Fellow community allows students to collaborate and challenge themselves in a safe learning environment.